Want to know how to make homemade mayonnaise? All you need are eggs, oil, mustard powder and lemon juice, and 5 minutes. Here’s the easy recipe!

-So here are the few sentences: put a room temperature egg into a bowl with a little mustard powder and salt.
-You can do this in a food processor or in a blender – I like my food processor best, for magical reasons I will explain in a second.
-While whatever machine you are using is running, slooooooooooowly drizzle the olive oil into the egg mixture.
+So here are the few sentences: put a room temperature egg into your food processor with a little mustard powder and salt.
+While the food processor is running, slooooooooooowly drizzle the olive oil into the egg mixture.
 I mean slowly.
 A trickle.

-And here comes the magical reason for using the food processor: look at the insert for the feeding tube – that piece you use to push ingredients down into the bowl when you are shredding or grating something.
+And here comes something magical I have discovered about my food processor: look at the insert for the feeding tube – that piece you use to push ingredients down into the bowl when you are shredding or grating something.
 It has a teeny tiny hole in the bottom.
 If you pour the oil in to the processor through the insert, that teeny hole will trickle the oil in EXACTLY the right amount and at EXACTLY the right speed.